 - Great Escape: It turns out his plan all along and his third wish was to shut down the Galactic Prison's power and set the entire prison's free.
 This gives him a huge army composed of the most dangerous criminals in the galaxy, now loyal to him.

 - Knight of Cerebus: While Jiren and Broly were treated seriously, the conflicts with both characters ended on peaceful terms.
 Moro's introduction to the series brings a level of darkness not seen since the Future Trunks Saga, with the saga opening with a flashback showing Moro draining the life out of an entire planet and its inhabitants.
-Moro's introduction also features graphic levels of violence not seen since Z, with characters being gruesomely impaled or burned alive.
+Moro's introduction also features graphic levels of violence not seen since the Z era, with characters dying in gruesome ways.

 - Lean and Mean: When first introduced, Moro is incredibly anorexic due to being imprisoned and unable to feed.
 As he begins draining the life out of Planet Namek, he starts to gain some muscle tone, but is still skinnier than the average Dragon Ball villain.